kham1508/area-explorer-ni/README.md

 # area-explorer
-version 1 of area explorer for N.I.
+version 1 of area explorer for N.I..